 This is due to the high impact nature of the sport; the jarring, the pivoting & the pounding.
-All this can place the soft tissues under great stress causing sudden and acute, or chronic overuse injuries.
-Upper limb injuries are usually caused by fast and repetitive arm movement.
+All this can place the soft tissues under great stress-causing sudden and acute or chronic overuse injuries.
+An upper limb injury cause is often by fast and repetitive arm movement.

-So, Tennis Elbow.
+Tennis Elbow.
 What is it?

 How do we treat it?

 We find in the TLC clinic that the soft tissue in the forearm is incredibly tight and sensitive to touch.
 The area around the elbow can feel very hard where it should be soft and pliable.
 It is often painful too!
 The idea is to loosen the soft tissue, increase circulation and promote muscle/tendon repair.
 We tend not to go straight into the site of pain.
 This is not easy to work on straight away.
 It can be painful and uncomfortable to the patient, leading to more tension and thus is counterproductive.
 So, we start by loosening the rest of the forearm.
 Gently, we work around the elbow until it gives a little bit and becomes less painful to treat.
 This can take time.
 Usually, 2 or 3 treatments really benefit the soft tissue work.
 However, it does work, and we get very successful outcomes!

 Tennis Elbow and Kinesiology Taping – A Good Solution